European Crafts Alliance Annual Conference 2025

 When: Thursday 4 September, 9:30–13:00

 Crafts play a vital role in Europe’s economy and cultural fabric — fueling innovation, sustainability, and local development across regions.
 They are a serious economic force in Europe.
-The European Crafts Alliance's annual conference, Positioning Crafts in the Contemporary Economy, will explore how the sector fuels innovation, entrepreneurship, and sustainable growth across the EU.
-The event co-organised by the ECA and Norwegian Crafts, will bring together guest speakers from across Europe and nearly 40 members of the ECA.
+The European Crafts Alliance's annual conference, Positioning Crafts in the Contemporary Economy, explored how the sector fuels innovation, entrepreneurship, and sustainable growth across the EU.
+The event co-organised by the ECA and Norwegian Crafts, brought together guest speakers from across Europe and nearly 40 members of the ECA.

-This year’s programme takes a practical look at what it means to be a craft professional in the modern economy.
-The sessions will explore the topic from several perspectives, from the real-world business challenges facing the sector to the power of collaboration, new ways of thinking about ‘value’, and the fusion of traditional skills with technology for economic viability.
+The programme for 2025 took a practical look at what it means to be a craft professional in the modern economy.
+The sessions explored the topic from several perspectives, from the real-world business challenges facing the sector to the power of collaboration, new ways of thinking about ‘value’, and the fusion of traditional skills with technology for economic viability.

-The conference is free and open to all, but requires registration.
-The ECA Annual Conference 2025 is part of the CraftsNet project, co-funded by the European Union.
+The ECA Annual Conference 2025 was part of the CraftsNet project, co-funded by the European Union.